LPDI-EPFL/masif/README.md

 Gainza, P., Sverrisson, F., Monti, F., Rodola, E., Bronstein, M. M., & Correia, B. E. (2019).
 Deciphering interaction fingerprints from protein molecular surfaces. bioRxiv, 606202.

-MaSIF is distributed under an [Apache License](https://raw.githubusercontent.com/LPDI-EPFL/masif/master/LICENSE) and the code itself is meant to form as a base for any protein surface-oriented learning task.
+MaSIF is distributed under an [Apache License](https://raw.githubusercontent.com/LPDI-EPFL/masif/master/LICENSE).
+This code is meant to serve as a tutorial, and the basis for researchers to exploit MaSIF in protein surface-oriented learning tasks.

 ## System requirements